kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 Our ultimate goal in this use case is to analyze one year of data.
 We have chosen the year 2012 because there was a large melt event on the ice sheet.
 In order to set the proper quality control parameters, we will use **quickLook** for one day.
-First we need to translate one day of RINEX data using **rinex2snr**.
-We will use day of year 100:
+First we need to translate one day of RINEX data:

 <code>rinex2snr gls1 2012 100</code>

-We then invoke **quickLook**:
+And then:

 <code>quickLook gls1 2012 100</code>

 This produces two plots.
-The first is a geographically oriented-summary of the frequency content of the GPS data:
+The first is a geographically oriented (northwest, northeast and so on) summary of the frequency content of the GPS data:

 <img src=quicklook-gls1-lsp.png width=600>

 The peaks in these periodograms tell us how high the GPS antenna is above the ice surface.
 The peaks are associated with a reflector height (RH) of ~2.5 meters. [(For more details on quickLook output)](../../docs/quickLook_desc.md)

 The next plot shows results with respect to azimuth angle.
 The top plot is RH and the other two are quality control measures: peak amplitude and peak to noise ratio.